 - Why Sunday may just be the most important day of the week

-- And how you can take advantage of that to be that much more productive in the days ahead
+- How you can take advantage of it to be that much more productive in the days ahead

 Genius Things To Do On A Sunday To Have A Productive Week